A receptionist usually greets people before anyone else does.

 Hobbies

-- Playing tennis and participating in local sports leagues
+- Enjoying tennis and being part of local sports communities

 Why this sample entry-level receptionist resume example is effective?